 One UV Lamp, What To Do?

 I only bought one measly UV lamp, stupid me.
 So I took an old box and covered the inside with aluminum foil to get more light evenly on every spot.

 But naturally, I couldn’t find an E27 lamp socket to plug in the damn UV lamp.
 After rummaging through the entire apartment I still couldn’t find one, so I finally just gave up and removed the lampshade on my lighting in the bedroom.
 Trying to explain to my wife, why we suddenly had a cardboard box hanging from the roof with some strange blue light emanating from it was quite the experience.

 And to make it clear, just to set that in perspective, this is how my side of the bedroom looks like.
 Poor woman!

 So Let’s See The Result!

-So, the front cover still have some yellowing, but I probably only need to give it an other go, but the battery cover is as brand new!
-It’s good enough for now to do the test with the Renaissance Micro-Crystalline Wax.
-I decided to cover the battery cover with the wax and leave the front cover untreated, because it obviously needs another go with Retr0bright.
-I’ve put them in the window to expose them to heat and UV, although we’re talking about Sweden in the winter, so not that many hours of sunlight per day in the next six month unfortunately.
+So, the front cover still has some yellowing, but I probably only need to give it another go, but the battery cover is as brand new!
+It’s good enough, for now, to do the test with the Renaissance Micro-Crystalline Wax.
+I decided to cover the battery cover with the wax and leave the front cover untreated because it apparently needs another go with Retr0bright.
+I’ve put them in the window to expose them to heat and UV, although we’re talking about Sweden in the winter, so not that many hours of sunlight per day in the next six month, unfortunately.